Oxford Instruments, a leading provider of advanced plasma processing solutions,…

 Step 2) Purging of all residual precursor and reaction products.

-Step 3) Low damage remote plasma exposure to the surface with reactive oxygen radicals which oxidize the surface and remove surface ligands, this reaction is self-limiting due to the limited number of surface ligands.
+Step 3) Low damage remote plasma exposure to the surface with reactive oxygen radicals which oxidise the surface and remove surface ligands.
+This reaction is self-limiting due to the limited number of surface ligands.

 Step 4) Reaction products are purged from the chamber.